 My Packing List

 1.Gray Tee // 2.
 White Tee // 3.
 Flannel // 4.
 Polka Dot Blouse // 5.
 Yellow Tank // 6.
 Black & White Sweater // 7.
 Sweatshirt // 8.
 Zip Up Fleece // 9.
 Blue Jeans // 10.
 Black Jeans // 11.
 Leggings // 12.
 Umbrella // 13.
 Felt Hat // 14.
 Knit Scarf // 15.
 Tennies // 16.
 Booties

 Plan for weather

 We had mostly sunny days while we were in Nashville but we did get a little bit a rain our first day there so remember to grab a little umbrella that can fit in your purse for any inclement weather that might happen.

-In general I like to stay pretty comfortable in a tee, jeans, and tennies for wandering around the city, but I did bring a couple nice shirts for going out to nice dinners and cutesy bars.
+In general, I like to stay pretty comfortable in a tee, jeans, and tennies for wandering around the city, but I did bring a couple of nice shirts for going out to nice dinners and cutesy bars.
 I also brought my scarf with me everywhere as an easy way to layer up when the temperature would drop down at night.

 Like this post?
 Pin it!